-The jewel of the city is the Paseo del Rio, or River Walk, which meanders through the downtown area, is lined with numerous shops, bars, and restaurants as well as the Arneson River Theater.
+The jewel of the city is the Paseo del Rio, or River Walk, which meanders through the downtown area, and is lined with numerous shops, bars, restaurants, and the Arneson River Theater.
 This attraction is transformed into an impressive festival of lights during the Christmas and New Year holiday period.

 The downtown area also features HemisFair Park (home of the Tower of the Americas and the Institute of Texan Cultures, La Villita, El Mercado, and the city’s most widely recognized landmark, the Alamo.

 Other places of interest include Brackenridge Park (the San Antonio Zoo), the San Antonio Missions National Historic Park, the Witte Museum, and the McNay Art Museum.

-Every April, San Antonio hosts Fiesta San Antonio, a 10-day celebration of the city’s diverse cultures and of the heroes of the Battle of the Alamo and the Battle of San Jacinto, featuring over 100 events held throughout the city.
+Every April, San Antonio hosts Fiesta San Antonio, a 10-day celebration of the city’s diverse cultures and the heroes of the Battle of the Alamo and the Battle of San Jacinto, featuring over 100 events held throughout the city.
 Visitors can also experience something of the cowboy culture every February at the San Antonio Stock Show & Rodeo; year-round, they can also see the 40-foot tall cowboy boots at North Star Mall.